Q. WE LIKE YOUR PHOTOGRAPHY AND WOULD LIKE TO FIND OUT MORE… SO WHAT DO WE DO NOW?

 Q. WHEN AND WHERE ARE YOU AVAILABLE TO MEET TO DISCUSS OUR WEDDING PHOTOGRAPHY?

-A: I love to meet all couples that are interested in booking me as their wedding photographer.
-I think this is the only way that you’ll get to know if I am suitable.
+A: I love to meet couples that are interested in booking me as their wedding photographer.
+I think this a great way to find out if I am suitable.
 I’m very flexible and understand that people have busy lives, therefore am quite happy to work around that to help make life easier for you.
 I don’t mind meeting early evening or at weekends if that helps.
-I’m based in Crystal Palace, South London but am prepared to travel to meet you, or at least meet you halfway.
+I’m based in Caerphilly, near Cardiff but am prepared to travel into Cardiff to meet you.
 I prefer to provisionally book a time and then confirm it near the day.
 This is in case any thing last-minute crops up for either of us.
-I have recently also started having SKYPE video calls with couples to make it easier to find a mutually convenient time.
+I have recently also started having SKYPE video calls or a simple phone call with couples to make it easier to find a mutually convenient time.

 Q. DO WE BOTH NEED TO BE AT OUR FIRST MEETING?

 A: No, but it helps for both of you to be there so we can all discuss what you’re looking for in your wedding photographer.
 During this meeting I will listen to your ideas and dreams for your day.
-I’ll then let you know how I can work with you to document your wedding beautifully and with attention to detail.
+I’ll also take you through my portfolio book to give you a better idea of what I do and how I will work with you to document your wedding beautifully and with attention to detail.

 Q. CAN WE SEE IMAGES OF A COMPLETE WEDDING?

 A: There is a good selection of wedding images throughout my website.
-My wedding slideshows which feature a selection of images from each part of the day, is linked to from my Home Page.
+My wedding slideshows feature a selection of images from each part of the day.
 However, if you’d still like to see a full wedding (i.e. all the images as supplied to a couple), then I can bring my laptop to our initial meeting so that you can view them.

 Q. IF WE CHOOSE YOU AS OUR PHOTOGRAPHER, CAN WE MEET AGAIN IN THE RUN UP TO THE WEDDING?

-A: Yes, I think it is important to.
+A: Yes, definitely if you’d like to.
 Often it’s useful to meet at the wedding ceremony or reception venue.
 This enables us to have a walk through and for me to asses how I’m going to work on the day and where to be in order to take the best images.
-I will also send you a questionnaire about a month before your day so you can fill in any outstanding details such as addresses, timings etc. and add comments.
+Meeting may be more difficult to arrange if you live outside the Cardiff and South Wales area.

 Q. WHEN AND HOW IS OUR WEDDING CONFIRMED?

-A: At our first meeting, I will give you a contract to look through at your leisure.
-By then, you will have a good idea if I will be suitable to document your wedding day.
-However, I understand that you may be seeing other photographers and will need time to discuss your decision.
+A: There is no pressure from me after our meeting on phone call to book me as your wedding photographer.
+I understand that you may be seeing other photographers and will need time to discuss your decision.
 There is no time limit on this as far as I’m concerned and I’ll keep the date pencilled in my diary until I hear back from you.
 I’ll let you know if I have another inquiry for that day in the meantime.
-Your wedding day photography will be booked on return of the signed contract and receipt of a 20% deposit.
+If you decide that you want me to document your wedding day, I will prepare your paperwork.
+Your wedding day photography will be booked in on return of the signed contract and receipt of a 20% deposit.
 Easy!

 Q. WHY DO WE NEED TO SIGN A CONTRACT?
 WHAT’S IN IT?